YourWishes/JsonSharp/README.md

 }
 ```

-Objects can also be deserialized directly into an ISerializable object*
+Objects can also be deserialized directly into an ISerializable object (messily)

 Example:

 **Main.cs:**
 ```CS
 string text = System.IO.File.ReadAllText(@"test.json");